chenhaoy1/EnemyUnknown-Battlegrounds/docs/final.md

 ### State Space
 <img src="8.png" width="50%">
 From the picture draw above, we use the tangent calculated by the agent position and the enemy's postion to detect the nearby enemies.
-In the circle with radius 2, the agent can attack to kill a pig to increase its health points, and the reward is ().
-The agent can also detect the enemies in the circle with radius 8.
-There are 8 different areas which seperated by tangent.
-In these areas, the agent can try to escape from the enemies as far as possible with a reward ().
+The red spot represents the position of the agent.
+In the circle with radius 2, the agent can attack to kill a pig to increase its health points.
+The agent can also detect the enemies by two different ways.
+In the circle with radius 8, the agent will get more punishments to escape from enemies as far as possible.
+Outside the circle with radius 8, the agent will also try to keep away from its enemies but with less punishments.

 ### Rewards
 First of all, the agent with its current state will get a list of possible actions and choose a move by implementing ε-Greedy Policy.
 Instead, The agent returns a random action with probability eps, but with (1-eps) it picks the action with the highest Q-value.
 The code below perform the above description.